rizinorg/cutter/docs/source/index.rst

 Want to help the project?
 -------------------------

-If you want to contribute to Cutter, take a look
+If you want to contribute to Cutter, take a look at our :doc:`Contribution Guidelines </contributing>` to learn how you can help improve the project!
-`here <contributing>`_
-to learn how you can help improve the project!

 .. toctree::
    :caption: Contents: